All Episodes

 Prosecutors accuse him of playing a central role in illegal fundraising.

-Every one of them is a doddering fool.
+Every one of them is a doddering fool, and that's cutting them some slack.

 The alternative is that they all know they're lying and they're doing it anyway.

-In this case, I'm going to choose to believe that they're just happily willfully ignorant and believe as gospel anything they read in the New York Times, because that's pretty much verbatim what they all said.
+In this case, I'm going to choose to believe that they're just happily, willfully ignorant and believe as gospel anything they read in the New York Times, because that's pretty much verbatim what they all said.

 Accused of taking part in illegal fundraising.

-Yeah, he was, and it was a false accusation.
+And it was a false accusation.

 The subpoenas never even got past the judge and out of the court.

-They were they were considered worthless.
+They were considered worthless.

-I mean, this is clear what's going on here.
+I mean, this is Clear what's going on here.

 You see, it doesn't matter that the Democrat prosecutor's case was nothing.